JianhuiWei7/UniVBench/README.md

 ## 📊 UniVBench Directory Structure

-Here is the directory structure for `UniVBench/benchmark` along with descriptions for each folder and file type:
+Here is the directory structure for `UniVBench` along with descriptions for each folder and file type:

 ```text
 UniVBench/